maferelo/automata/README.md

 Use .env file to setup the Automata configuration

+SCHELUDER_SCRIPTS

+Name of files to run in the scripts directory e.g. "update,cleanup,backup"

+TELEGRAM_TOKEN

+TELEGRAM_CHAT_ID=

 TZ

-Timezone for the project (optional) e.g. 'America/Bogota'
+Timezone for the project (optional) e.g. "America/Bogota"

 ## Usage